0xrudi/dapp-30/README.md

 CRUD is commonly used in database management and here we apply the functionality to smart contracts.
 Here I begin to use structs for the first time and used that struct as an array.
 Over the course of a project, i did a little bit of refactoring and created a helper function to remove redundant loops of code.
 When testing the smart contracts, I used try/catch blocks to perform negative test scenarios (scenarios that should intentionally fail).

+# day 6 - Ether Wallet
+This project is my first attempt to use solidity for one of it's primary uses, financial transactions.
+The basic functionality for this contract will be to send, receive, and hold ether.